mahdi-shafiei/tpu-recipes/training/trillium/Llama3-70B-PyTorch/GCE/README.md

 All the command below should run from your own machine (not the TPU host you created).

+Note: if want to get metraic printed on all workers, please try `us-central1-docker.pkg.dev/deeplearning-images/reproducibility/pytorch-xla/llama3-70b:manfeijan15newbuilt` by modify [this line]()

 1. git clone and navigate to this README repo and run training script:

 ```bash